- Associate, Hagens Berman Sobol Shapiro LLP

 - Practice focuses on pharmaceutical antitrust litigation and prosecuting other healthcare-related fraud.

-- Responsible for day-to-day management of in In re Lantus Direct Purchaser Antitrust Litigation, 16-cv-12652 (D. Mass), alleging that Sanofi-Aventis wrongfully listed and asserted patents, unlawfully extending its monopoly over its multi-billion dollar per-year injectable insulin glargine product, Lantus.
+- In re Lantus Direct Purchaser Antitrust Litigation, 16-cv-12652 (D. Mass), alleging that Sanofi-Aventis wrongfully listed and asserted patents, unlawfully extending its monopoly over its multi-billion dollar per-year injectable insulin glargine product, Lantus.

 - Instrumental in overcoming motions to compel arbitration against class representatives in multiple cases.